 Gouache… a hotel on the northeast corner of East Broad Street, Quakertown, Pennsylvania.
 It sits one block from the train station; a traveler’s junction… to the east, the head end of the Doylestown Pike & to the north… the road to Hellertown & Bethlehem, winding through Richland and Springfield Townships, with a split toward Easton…… Read more »

 Gouache… on the north side of East Broad, a short walk across the street from the Quakertown Train Station (built 1902)… located between the former Philadelphia & Reading Railroad (P&R) tracks and Belmont Avenue… built in 1827 as the Strawn House… rests the Globe Hotel.
 The old Globe predates the railroad track, laid through Quakertown… Read more »

 Watercolor… situated in the small village of Durham in Upper Bucks County, the mill, built on the foundation of the old colonial Durham Furnace, drew water for it’s enclosed overshot waterwheel from Cooks Creek, by way of a long millrace.
 At one time, the building was home to the 2nd oldest post office in the… Read more »

-Watercolor… it took quite a while to find the actual location of this building… this is the architecture based on an old black & white photograph.
-The structure has been added to and substantially altered from it’s original construction… nearly unrecognizable now, and it’s been converted to a residence.
+Watercolor… it took me quite a while to find the actual location of this building… this is the architecture based on an old black & white photograph.
+The structure has been expanded and quite altered from it’s original appearance… nearly unrecognizable now, and it’s been converted to a residence.
 The building stands at the north… Read more »

 Watercolor… this one-room school house, located in District 8, Berks County… now converted to a residence… dates to 1869.